Tutorial: Creating a native module

 npx create-expo-module expo-settings

-Tip: Since you aren't going to actually ship this library, you can hit return for all of the prompts to accept the default values.
+Tip: Since you aren't going to actually ship this library, you can hit return for all the prompts to accept the default values.

 2. Set up our workspace